 Run this code on either of these environments:

 Azure Machine Learning compute instance - no downloads or installation necessary

-- Complete the Tutorial: Setup environment and workspace to create a dedicated notebook server pre-loaded with the SDK and the sample repository.
+- Complete the Quickstart: Get started with Azure Machine Learning to create a dedicated notebook server pre-loaded with the SDK and the sample repository.

 - In the samples training folder on the notebook server, find a completed and expanded notebook by navigating to this directory: how-to-use-azureml > ml-frameworks > scikit-learn > train-hyperparameter-tune-deploy-with-sklearn folder.

 This section sets up the training experiment by loading the required Python packages, initializing a workspace, defining the training environment, and preparing the training script.